kkrishguptaa/notes/src/nightsandweekends/general-learnings/the-idea-of-ideas.md

 ---
-description: 'source: s4 w1 lecture'
+description: 'ideas are not what everyone thinks they are'
 ---

 # 💡 the idea of ideas

+source: s4 w1 lecture

 #### ideas, not plans